Voltage-tunable spin supercurrent nonreciprocity reaching 100% efficiency: Non-reciprocal spin transport

-Here we introduce and compute the \textit{spin-polarization of the charge supercurrent diode effect} or spin SDE, whose efficiency is defined and characterized via the spin supercurrent evaluated at $\phi_\text{max}$ and $\phi_\text{min}$ as follows:
+Here we introduce and compute the \textit{spin-polarization of the charge supercurrent diode effect}, whose efficiency is defined and characterized via the spin supercurrent evaluated at $\phi_\text{max}$ and $\phi_\text{min}$ as follows:

-This parameter measures the difference in spin-polarization between the maximum charge supercurrent flow in each direction in the junction.
+This is a quantitative measure of the non-reciprocity of the spin supercurrent (NSS) and we explain later precisely how to measure it.
+Note here that $\phi_\text{max}$ ($\phi_\text{min}$) have the same definition as introduced before for $J_Q$, corresponding to the phase difference at which $J_Q$ achieves maximum (minimum).
+This parameter $\eta_S$ measures the difference in spin-polarization between the maximum charge supercurrent flow in each direction in the junction.
 We underline that this is a different definition than the one very recently proposed in Ref. \cite{spin_SDE}, where the efficiency was defined as the difference in maximum spin-current flowing in each direction.
-The difference between these definitions is important with respect to the actual measurements of the SDE, and we argue that our definition is experimentally more feasible.
+The difference between these definitions is important with respect to the actual measurements of the NSS, and we argue that our definition is experimentally more feasible.
 The reason for this is that the phases $\phi_\text{max/min}$ are readily applied to the junction since they correspond to the largest charge current-bias that does not generate a voltage drop, i.e. the critical charge supercurrent.
-Our definition of $\eta_s$ then expresses what the spin-polarization is of the current flowing through the system when it is biased to have maximum charge transport in the left vs. right direction.
-This is different from identifying the phase differences $\phi$ providing the maximal spin supercurrent flow in each direction, which cannot experimentally be identified by current-biasing the system, as is normally done.
-Note here that $\phi_\text{max}$ ($\phi_\text{min}$) have the same definition as introduced before for $J_e$, corresponding to the phase at which $J_e$ achieves maximum (minimum).
+Our definition of $\eta_S$ then expresses what the spin-polarization is of the current flowing through the system when it is biased to have maximum charge transport in the left vs. right direction.
+This is different from identifying the phase differences $\phi$ providing the maximal spin supercurrent flow in each direction, which cannot experimentally be identified by current-biasing the system at the moment, as is normally done for the charge supercurrent.